meeplemaker/idl4-cc-rpi-install/README.md

 ![Node-RED window 1](/img/node-red-1.png)

-You can stop Node-RED by pressin **ctrl-c**, Node-RED will be offline in your browser-window
+You can stop Node-RED by pressing **ctrl-c**, Node-RED will be offline in your browser-window.

 It's better to run Node-RED in the background.
-This can be done by running it as a service.
+And this can be done by running it as a service.

 You can start it by typing